Champon: Noodle Soup that Nagasaki City Boasts

-For example, if one goes for a drink somewhere, orders some different varieties of alcoholic drinks, and drinks them all, the alcohols mix together in the person’s stomach, and Japanese people call this “Champon (ちゃんぽん)”.
+For example, if one goes for a drink somewhere, orders some different varieties of alcoholic beverages, and drinks them all,

 Nagasaki Champon (長崎ちゃんぽん)

-Nagasaki Champon is a noodle soup similar to Ramen and is characterized by its thick wheat noodles and a rich variety of ingredients used.
+Nagasaki Champon is a bowl of noodle soup similar to Ramen, featuring thick wheat noodles and various garnishes.

-And typical ingredients include pork, vegetables like cabbage and bean sprouts, seafood like shrimps and squid, and thinly sliced Kamaboko fish cake.
+Typical ingredients include pork, vegetables (like cabbage, leek, bean sprout, and cloud ear mushroom), seafood (like shrimp and squid), and thinly sliced Kamaboko fish cake.

-The cooking process of the noodle soup Nagasaki Champon is quite different from that of ramen.
+The cooking of Nagasaki Champon is quite different from Ramen.
+Specifically,

-Specifically, ingredients are first stir-fried with lard and the fried mixture is simmered in a cloudy whitish broth made with chicken and pork bones.
-Then, special thick wheat noodles for Champon are added to the soup and simmered.
+- Next, the fried mixture is simmered in a cloudy whitish broth made with chicken and pork bones

 Shop Information: Shikairou (四海樓)